Avani Kapur

 Avani Kapur-Image

-Avani Kapur is a fellow at the Centre for Policy Research (CPR) and director of the Accountability Initiative—a research group that works on strengthening transparency and accountability in governance, aiming to increase citizen engagement in policymaking and implementation.
+Avani Kapur is founder and director of ResGov as well as a senior visiting fellow at the Centre for Policy Research (CPR).
+Prior to this she was leading the Accountability Initiative at the Centre for Policy Research.
 She has spent a decade building evidence to strengthen the governance and delivery of government programmes across education, health, sanitation, and nutrition.
 Avani is a Tech4Good fellow and an alumna of the London School of Economics and Smith College, Massachusetts.

 Articles by Avani Kapur